-The costs for NHS dental treatment were displayed at reception.
+The costs for both private and NHS dental treatments were displayed at reception.

 The practice gave patients clear information to help them make informed choices about their treatment options.
 Patients confirmed that staff listened to them, did not feel rushed and were able to ask questions.